mattrich98/SecurityGameRemake/README.md

 <hr>
 <strong>Conclusion:</strong>

-There are things I could have done, changed or improved upon but, so far I am satisfied with the current state of this project as it is playable and fun.
-Maybe I will come back to it in the future to polish it and fix mistakes.
+There are things that things that could be changed and improved, but for now I'm happy with the current state of this project as it's playable and fun.
+In the future, I may come back to polish it up and fix my mistakes.